priorax/OpenAPI.SourceGenerator/README.md

  - Find some way to handle naming of functions/properties to be more in line with C# standards.
  - Maybe allow some way for users to override
  - CI
+ - Allow models to be either classes or records
  - Fix complier warnings.
  - Ensure if this breaks, so does things that depend on it.
  - Find some way of dealing with incomplete OpenApi docs.